 VII.
 Passage of Risk

-- If the goods are collected by the Buyer, the risk of accidental destruction or loss of the goods delivered shall pass to the Buyer at the moment of release of the goods to the Buyer or to the Buyer’s carrier, on the premises of the Seller’s establishment.
+2. If the goods are collected by the Buyer, the risk of accidental destruction or loss of the goods delivered shall pass to the Buyer at the moment of release of the goods to the Buyer or to the Buyer’s carrier, on the premises of the Seller’s.

-- In the absence of specific arrangements, which should be reflected by appropriate provisions in the Buyer’s specification, delivery shall take place at the Seller’s discretion and without any guarantee as to the selection of the fastest and least expensive manner of shipping the goods.
+3. In the absence of specific arrangements, which should be reflected by appropriate provisions in the Buyer’s specification, delivery shall take place at the Seller’s discretion and without any guarantee as to the selection of the fastest and least expensive manner of shipping of the goods.

-- The costs of materials used for packaging shall be considered part of the Seller’s own costs shall not be returned, except in the case of returnable pallets or plastic stabilizing blocks.
+2. The costs of materials used for packaging shall be considered part of the Seller’s own costs shall not be returned, except in the case of returnable pallets or plastic stabilizing blocks.

 3. Unless otherwise agreed by the Parties, the pallets or plastic stabilizing blocks used by the Seller for deliveries of goods to the Buyer shall be returned and shall be collected by the Seller or a third party authorised by the Seller once a month.
-The Seller or the third party authorised by the Seller shall provide information on the time of pallet collection by e-mail or fax at least 2 days in advance.
+The Seller or the third party authorised by the Seller shall provide information on the time of pallet/ plastic stabilizing blocks collection by e-mail or fax at least 5 days in advance.

-- The Seller shall keep records of the pallets which are in the Buyer’s possession and are subject to return.
+4. The Seller shall keep records of the pallets/ plastic stabilizing blocks which are in the Buyer’s possession and are subject to return.
 Upon the Buyer’s request, the Seller shall make the records available to the Buyer.

-- If the Buyer fails to return the pallets in the number resulting from the statement sent within the specified time limit, the Seller shall issue a VAT invoice to the Buyer due within 7 days for the amount corresponding to the product of multiplying the number of packaging units not returned in due time by the cost of a single pallet.
-The pallet cost shall be determined in accordance with the current price list of the Seller or of the third party authorised by the Seller.
-In addition, the Seller shall have the right to credit payments of other amounts due made by the Buyer in the first place against unpaid VAT invoices for pallets.
+5. If the Buyer fails to return the pallets in the number resulting from the statement sent within the specified time limit, the Seller shall issue a VAT invoice to the Buyer due within 7 days for the amount corresponding to the product of multiplying the number of packaging units not returned in due time by the cost of a single unit.
+The cost of pallets/ plastic stabilizing blocks shall be determined in accordance with the current price list of the Seller or of the third party authorised by the Seller.
+In addition, the Seller shall have the right to credit payments of other amounts due made by the Buyer in the first place against unpaid VAT invoices for pallets/ plastic stabilizing blocks.

 X. Payment Terms

-- The Buyer shall not have the right to make a set-off declaration towards the Seller.
+7. The Buyer shall not have the right to make a set-off statement towards the Seller.